Thailand to sell $1.6 bln govt savings bonds in June

 ($1 = 34.06 baht)

-(Reporting by Kitiphong Thaichareon Writing by Orathai Sriring Editing by Ed Davies)
+(Reporting by Kitiphong Thaichareon Writing by Orathai Sriring Editing by Ed Davies, Martin Petty)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.